Icappucino/Icappucino/README.md

 😄 I am used to be called **Icappucino**

-I'm Interest a Web Developer, Mobile Apps Developer, and Photo/Video Editor.
+I'm Interest a Web Developer, and Photo/Video Editor.

 ---